Kris Bryant Player Props: Rockies vs. Marlins

-The Colorado Rockies, including Kris Bryant (.237 slugging percentage in past 10 games, including no homers), battle starter Eury Perez and the Miami Marlins at Coors Field, Tuesday at 8:40 PM ET.
+On Wednesday, Kris Bryant (.237 slugging percentage in past 10 games, with no homers) and the Colorado Rockies face the Miami Marlins, whose starting pitcher will be Sandy Alcantara.
+First pitch is at 8:40 PM ET.

-In his last game he had a one-hit performance (1-for-4) against the Marlins.
+He had a one-hit performance in his most recent game (1-for-4) against the Marlins.

 Kris Bryant Game Info & Props vs. the Marlins